Levisaxos/Archipelago_GemcraftFrostbornWrath/README.md

 The exact item pool depends on your granularity choices — coarser settings put fewer, broader unlocks in the pool; finer settings put more, narrower ones.

 **Always free (not randomized):**
-- Your chosen starting stage is playable from the menu on connect (its tile/tier is unlocked too when using coarse granularity)
+- Your chosen starting stage is playable from the menu on connect (its whole tile is unlocked too when using per-tile granularity)
 - Talisman fragments from normal wave completion are untouched
 - Shadow cores earned during gameplay are untouched (only Wizard Stash grants are intercepted)